kousikr26/cube-solver/README.md

 - numpy

 ## Usage
-Befor running calibrate the HSV values in final_cube_solver.py by finding HSV values for each color of your cube in different lighting conditions using cube_state_finder.py in tests folder
+- Before running calibrate the HSV values in final_cube_solver.py by finding HSV values for each color of your cube in different lighting conditions using cube_state_finder.py in tests folder
-After correct color is being recognised upload final.ino to the arduino mega attach the RAMPS 1.4 and stepper motors according to datasheet
+- After correct color is being recognised upload final.ino to the arduino mega attach the RAMPS 1.4 and stepper motors according to datasheet

-Run final_cube_solver.py and scan each face in an orientation as provided in https://github.com/muodov/kociemba The program should output around 100 moves after replacing the up face moves These moves will automatically be sent to the arduino by pyserial
+- Run final_cube_solver.py and scan each face in an orientation as provided in https://github.com/muodov/kociemba
+- The program should output around 100 moves after replacing the up face moves
+- These moves will automatically be sent to the arduino by pyserial

+## Files
+- final_cube_solver is the main file including all functions from scanning cube to writing to arduino
+- scrambleunscramble.py is for demonstration purposes and just scrambles and reverses it.
+- rubikscube_implementation.py is not used anywhere and just applies the transformations corresponding to an algorithm and returns the new cube state
+- pyserialtest.py is for testing purposes and directly writes some moves to the arduino and moves the steppers
+- tests folder contains various attempts and fails at automatic cube detection